Lake Powell Photography: The Best Photography Locations in Arizona

 Sky Map – Sky Guide is $ available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).

-Flashlight—Our choice is Coast brand.
+Flashlight—Our choice is the Coast brand.
 The ideal flashlight will have high lumens, and you can zoom in and out on the amount of light it emits.
 Get the HP7, PX45, or G50.
 Ideally, go with the HP7.

 Moon Phaze Map – The best time to go is during a new moon, and you want to be in the darkest area possible.
 The week before the new moon, when the moon has not risen, is a perfect time to go, so be sure to check the moonrise chart to see when the moon will be up.